writethedocs/www/docs/about-us.rst

 We don't want to:

 * Rely on corporations to support the community.
 While we welcome sponsorship and corporate contributions to our events, we prioritize tickets over sponsorship, in order to help foster an open and welcoming environment to our community.
 To that effect, for example, we limit the number of sponsored tables at our conferences.
-We also have a :doc:`code-of-conduct` section specifically for sponsors and affiliates, where we explicitly communicate that our corporate supporters must also operate in service to the community as a whole.
+We also have a :doc:`code-of-conduct` section specifically for sponsors and affiliates, where we explicitly set expectations of how they can engage with our community.

 Sustainability
 ~~~~~~~~~~~~~~